AI Community of Practice

 What does the AICOP do?

-AICOP provides a space for knowledge sharing, learning, and potential collaboration across system campuses.
-People with all levels of experience and in any university role are welcome, and we’re proud to bring faculty, instructors, researchers, technologists, postdoctoral researchers, clinicians, and administrators together for conversations online and in synchronous events.
+AICOP provides a space for knowledge sharing, learning, and potential collaboration across the University of Minnesota campuses.
+We welcome people with all levels of experience in generative AI and in any university role.

 While members come from all over the UMN system, the AICOP is not a department, program, or office.
 Our community is based entirely on the shared interest and goodwill of the participants, so it isn’t responsible for establishing policy, producing research, or providing tech support.